N

 Is this report free to access?

 Yes.
 This report is freely accessible and always will be.
-The findings are derived from running our AI Search Readiness rubric across a sample of Singapore SME websites.
-If you want to score your own site, the free tool is at drnicktung.com/tools/ai-readiness — no sign-up required.
+The findings come from a July 2026 audit of 46 Singapore SME websites that already rank in Google, each scored on five AI-citation signals.
+If you want to score your own site, the free tool is at drnicktung.com/tools/ai-readiness, no sign-up required.
 If you want a consultant to fix the gaps, that's a separate engagement.

 See where your business stands